Strengths in the SWOT analysis of Walmart

 - To take over, merge with, or form strategic alliances with other global retailers, focusing on specific markets.
 Example – bharti-walmart in India.

 - The stores are currently only trade in a relatively small number of countries.
-Therefore there are tremendous opportunities for future business in expanding consumer markets.
+Therefore there are tremendous opportunities for future business in expanding consumer markets from walmart swot analysis.

 Threats in the SWOT analysis of Walmart

-- Being number one means that you are the target of competition, locally and globally.
+- Being number one means that you are the target of competitors, locally and globally.

 - Being a global retailer means that you are exposed to political problems in the countries that you operate in.